 A. Data tables include markup (e.g. tags or styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: 10/10 tables were analyzed and passed markup.
-Tables were taken from chapters 1 through 10.
+Pass Additional Information: 2/2 tables were analyzed and passed markup.
+Tables were taken from chapter 1.
 Data tables included markup that identified row and column headers in a manner that was compatible with assistive technology.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.